henraldo/uav-ugv-coop-localization/README.md

 # UAV-UGV Cooperative Localization
 This project generates a user-configurable simulation of cooperative localization between a UAV and UGV, using either an Extended Kalman Filter (EKF), or an Unscented Kalman Filter (UKF).

-The project can also be used as a testbed for EKF or UKF performance and stability tuning via user-selectable Truth Model Testing (TMT) - where Monte Carlo trials are run to collect NEES and NIS statistics for assessing dynamic performance of the implemented filter.
+Future releases will also provide the means to tune EKF or UKF performance and stability via Monte Carlo Truth Model Testing (TMT) - where Monte Carlo trials are run to collect NEES and NIS statistics for assessing dynamic performance of the implemented filter.

 Time history data generated from the simulation (along with filter implementation settings) are written to CSV files and placed in a user-defined subdirectory under `/project-root/simulation_output/` for post-processing and analysis.